 Awardees are eligible based on elementary, middle, and high school grade spans, and may earn the award for any or all of the grade spans.
 The number of awardees may vary from year to year under these new criteria; however, this will ensure that CDE identifies those that are highest-performing, as the ELPA statute intended.
 The modified definition of ELPA Excellence may result in fewer awardees being identified, but will likely increase the amount of money distributed to each recipient, as the full $500,000 will still be awarded annually.
 These changes to the criteria are consistent with the requirements in current legislation and State Board of Education rules, and do not necessitate changes to either.

 2019-2020 ELPA Excellence Awardees

 At the conclusion of each school year for which it receives a grant, each district and charter school that receives an ELPA Excellence Award must submit a data analysis and summary of the evidence-based ELD program and an annual financial report of the use of funds received.
 CDE will make the reports available to the public on the ELPA Excellence Award website.

 2018-2019 ELPA Excellence Award Reports:

 - Victory Preparatory Academy Middle State Charter School

 For the 2016-17 Best Practices Reports, CDE synthesized the findings along with observations from CDE site visits and has summarized the best practices into one ELPA Excellence Award Evaluation Report to highlight the exemplary practices and procedures common to ELPA Excellence Awardees.

-The 2017-18 ELPA Excellence Awards report will be made available upon request.
-Please click here to request the 2017-18 ELPA Excellence Award reports.
+Previous years ELPA Excellence Award reports will be made available upon request.
+Please contact Lindsay Swanton to request past ELPA Excellence Award reports.